joshlf/Clock/README.md

 Clock
 =====

 A simple, visual, analog/digital clock.
-Written in Processing
+Written in Processing.